pixijs/filters/filters/kawase-blur/README.md

 # KawaseBlurFilter

-PixiJS v4 filter to render Blur effect with kawase algorithm.
+PixiJS v4 filter to apply an alternative, fast blur effect to Gaussian.

 ## Installation